tomstolarczuk/rider.nvim/README.md

 ## Origin

 This project started as a fork of [kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim).
-The highlight logic and plugin coverage remain the same, but every most of palette entries has been reworked to match Rider's UI.
+The highlight logic and plugin coverage remain the same, but most of palette entries has been reworked to match Rider's UI.

 ## Installation